The Keough-Hesburgh Professor of Electrical Engineering and Biological Studies

 Among the most frequently cited scholars in the field of nanotechnology, Timp has published more than 100 articles in refereed journals and co-authored several books on the subject.
 He also holds a number of U.S. patents.

-In 2006, Notre Dame Board Chairman Emeritus Donald Keough, his wife, Mickie, and their children endowed the Keough-Hesburgh Professorships, for the recruitment of preeminent scholars who demonstrate a deep and abiding commitment to Notre Dame’s Catholic mission.
+In 2006, the late Donald Keough, his wife, Mickie, and their children endowed the Keough-Hesburgh Professorships, for the recruitment of preeminent scholars who demonstrate a deep and abiding commitment to Notre Dame’s Catholic mission.
 The chairs honor the friendship of Don Keough and Father Theodore Hesburgh, president emeritus.